GIScience/ohsome-r/README.md

 #> timestamp within the underlying OSHDB.
 You can use set_time() to set the time
 #> parameter.
 #>             timestamp value
-#> 1 2021-12-19 20:00:00   136
+#> 1 2022-01-09 20:00:00   136
 ```

 As you can see, `ohsome_post()` issues a warning that the time parameter
 of the query is not defined.
-In this case, the `ohsome` API returns the
+The `ohsome` API returns the number of
-number of elements at the latest available timestamp by default.
+elements at the latest available timestamp by default.
 [1]

 Defining the `time` parameter unlocks the full power of ohsome API by
 giving access to the OSM history.
 The `time` parameter requires one or